scriptrdotio/howto/tutorials/endtoendapp1/README.md

 - In the MIN/MAX tab of the gauge, set the values of the **Gauge min** and **Gauge max** fields to 0 and 50 (or any other value)
 - Change the title of the widgets using the BOX PROPERTIES tab.

-Click the "Save" button the  to save you changes. *Also make sure to give a name to your dashboard and to save it*.
+Click the "Save" button the  to save you changes on the widget. *Also make sure to give a name to your dashboard and to save it*.

 ### Displaying the historical values